 Using smelling salts as directed is highly unlikely to be fatal.
 However, ammonia remains a toxic substance, and improper exposure does carry health risks.

 Some smelling salt products may claim to clear nasal congestion.
 However, there is insufficient evidence to prove this.

 Do smelling salts expire

 The expiration dates of smelling salts may vary between products.
 A person should always check the relevant label information before use.

 People typically use smelling salts to either rejuvenate someone who has passed out or to help enhance athletic performance.

-A person should still talk to their doctor before using smelling salts for athletic performance to get an idea of how it may affect their health.
+A person should still consult their doctor before using smelling salts for athletic performance to understand how it may affect their health.